The Bankrate promise

 Home inspection vs. pre-listing inspection

-“The main difference between a pre-listing home inspection and traditional home inspection is whom the report is being completed for,” Olmsted says.
-“A pre-listing home inspection is typically completed by the seller, while the traditional home inspection is for the buyer, so they know what they are getting into for their new home.”
+“The main difference between a pre-listing home inspection and a traditional one is whom the report is being completed for,” Olmsted says.
+“A pre-listing home inspection is typically completed by the seller, while the traditional home inspection is for the buyer, so they know what they are getting into.”

 It’s important to note that neither type of inspection is a substitute for an appraisal.
 An appraisal is an assessment of the fair market value of your home, which includes external factors such as the neighborhood and local real estate market.
-In most cases, a mortgage lender is going to require one in order for the buyer to obtain a mortgage.
+In most cases, a mortgage lender will require one in order for the buyer to obtain a mortgage.

 When to get a pre-listing inspection